Temazepam: Legal status

 In Austria, temazepam is listed in UN71 Schedule III under the Psychotropic Substances Decree of 1997.
 The drug is considered to have a high potential for abuse and addiction, but has accepted medical use for the treatment of severe insomnia.

 In Australia, temazepam is a Schedule 4 - Prescription Only medicine.
 It is primarily used for the treatment of insomnia, and is also seen as pre-anaesthetic medication.

 In Canada, temazepam is a Schedule IV controlled substance requiring a registered doctor's prescription.

 In Denmark, temazepam is listed as a Class D substance under the Executive Order 698 of 1993 on Euphoric Substances which means it has a high potential for abuse, but is used for medical and scientific purposes.

 In Finland, temazepam is more tightly controlled than other benzodiazepines.
 The temazepam product Normison was pulled out of shelves and banned because the liquid inside gelatin capsules had caused a large increase in intravenous temazepam use.
 The other temazepam product, Tenox, was not affected and remains as prescription medicine.
 Temazepam intravenous use has not decreased to the level before Normison came to the market.

 In France, temazepam is listed as a psychotropic substance as are other similar drugs.
 It is prescribed with a nonrenewable prescription (a new doctor visit every time), available only in 7 or 14-pill packaging for one or two weeks.
-One brand was withdrawn from the market in 2013.
+One brand was withdrawn from the market in 2013 due to rampant abuse.